The site

 The educational programme will be complemented by guided visits and excursions to other sites of relevance in the region which will help the participants understand better the cultural setting of their work on the site.

-The training course will take place from September 11th, to September 24th, 2022 and is organised by ASTRA National Museum Complex in cooperation with European Heritage Volunteers.
+The training course was organised by ASTRA National Museum Complex in cooperation with European Heritage Volunteers.

 European Heritage Volunteers